LayerCollapse: Adaptive compression of neural networks: Experiments

 \subsection{LayerCollapse vs Knowledge Distillation}

-\textbf{Setup.} Our evaluation framework utilizes batch-normalized VGG variants from the torchvision repository \cite{torchvision2016}, with ImageNet-1K \cite{ILSVRC15} providing a substantial dataset for training and validation.
-These variants are chosen for their prevalent use in compression studies and their capability to learn without prior training.
+\textbf{Setup.} Our evaluation framework utilizes batch-normalized VGG variants from the torchvision repository \cite{torchvision2016}.
+We use the ImageNet-1K \cite{ILSVRC15} dataset, providing a substantial dataset for training and validation.
+These variants are chosen for their prevalent use in compression studies.
 To facilitate a fair comparison between LayerCollapse and Knowledge Distillation, we adopt the same target architecture for both methods.
-The rest of the training is set up identical to section \ref{subsec:standalone_compression} for both LayerCollapse and Knowledge distillation.\\ \textbf{Comparison. } The models are rigorously compared across several dimensions: training cost, the number of training epochs required, and the accuracy metrics—top-1 and top-5—on the validation set.
-The computational costs are quantified on an Nvidia RTX A6000 GPU.\\ \textbf{Discussion.} Referencing Table \ref{tab:distillation_comparison}, LayerCollapse consistently achieves over 10\% higher accuracy while incurring only 30\% of the computational cost compared to Knowledge Distillation.
-This trend is more pronounced in larger models, which exhibit greater compression potential, and result in up to 15\% accuracy gain with 50\% of tuning cost.
+The rest of the training is set up identical to section \ref{subsec:compression} for both LayerCollapse and Knowledge distillation.

+\textbf{Comparison. } The models are rigorously compared across several dimensions: training cost, the number of training epochs required, and the accuracy metrics—top-1 and top-5—on the validation set.
+The computational costs are quantified on one Nvidia RTX A6000 GPU.

+\textbf{Results.} Referencing table \ref{tab:distillation_comparison}, LayerCollapse consistently achieves over 10\% higher accuracy while incurring only 30\% of the computational cost compared to Knowledge Distillation.
+This trend is more pronounced in larger variants, which exhibit greater compression potential.
+Showing up to 15\% accuracy gain with 50\% of tuning cost.
 It is noteworthy that for models necessitating pre-training, such as MLP-Mixer and ViT, the absence of pre-training data and the high computational demands often make Knowledge Distillation impractical.
-LayerCollapse emerges as a unique method for model compression through architectural modification, offering significant cost advantages as demonstrated in Table \ref{tab:distillation_comparison}.
-However, it is important to recognize the inherent limitations of LayerCollapse in terms of the diversity of achievable target model architectures.
+However, we recognize the inherent limitations of \MethodName in terms of the diversity of achievable target model architectures. \MethodName can only remove fully connected layers while model distillation can change the architecture completely.